Dance & Movement Photography

 In terms of getting high quality shots for yourself or your company's promotion you can't beat studio sessions.
 Studio shots allow perfectly controlled and replicable lighting that produces consistently excellent results.
 A small studio is usually large enough for two or three dancers, and they can easily split the cost of the shoot.
 While a larger studio can handle eight or more dancers.

-I don't have a studio but I have a favorite place that I rent by the hour that is great for photos.
-I use flash strobe lights, and prefer white or black backgrounds.
-Typically the dancer will bring two or three outfit changes.
-I have a sheet of suggested poses, but usually things work out organically.
+I don't have a studio but I have a favorite places that offer affordable by he hour prices.
+Typically dancers will bring two or three outfit changes.

 I usually work alone without any assistants.
-Dancers are welcome to bring a friend to solo shoots for company or to help with hair and makeup.
+Individual dancers looking for portfolio pieces are welcome to bring a friend to solo shoots for company or to help with hair and makeup.

-I am always happy to take some headshots in addition to dance shots at no extra charge.
+I am always happy to take a few headshots in addition to dance shots at no extra charge.

 Outdoor Urban Dance photography :